Skip to main content

 Register public-key with Tigris

-Let's proceed with registering the public key on Tigris.
+Let's proceed with registering the public key with Tigris.

-• Create a JSON file with the following content, ensuring to replace the EncodedKey field with your own public key:
+• Create a JSON file with the following content, making sure to replace the EncodedKey field with your own public key:

 {